larryknaebelobsidian/kingdom/Proposition 130. The Kingdom is preceded by a translation of the living saints..md

 ### FOR and WITH
 p.
 318-319 Vol 2 Prop.
 130 Obs.
 2

+**Error correction**: The book appears to have a passage error in this observation.
+Although I left the information unchanged, please replace 1 Thess.
+3:14-17 with 1 Thess.
+4:14-17 in this observation.

 Jesus coming "for or in behalf" of His saints (1 Thess.
 3:14-17; 1 Cor.
 15:51,52) and Jesus coming "with all" His saints (Zech.
 14:5; Rev. 19:14; 1 Thess.
 3:13; Jude 14,15)

 | FOR His saints 1 Th.
 3:14-17; 1 Cor.
 15:51-52                                 |     | WITH His saints Zech.
 14:5; Rev. 19:14; 1 Th.
 3:13; Jude 14,15 |